Applications on the Victorian Housing Register (VHR)

 Data is reported by:

-• New applications on the VHR are people who are not current social housing renters and have applied for social housing in Victoria
+• New applications on the VHR are people who are not current social housing residents and have applied for social housing in Victoria

 Application types on the VHR